HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

       ![](../../../../images/Remote-DB2-Volume-Info-Med.png){ width="600" }

 ### NFS tuning details

-We initially conducted tests with a 12 worker node setup and observed that, during a 20,000 Vuser load test, most worker nodes exhibited high CPU usage exceeding 80%.
-To achieve our target of supporting 30,000 Vusers,IOPS and throught put of nfs instance volume is doubled now.
+During the 20,000 concurrent user load test with 14 worker nodes, we observed that the PostgreSQL pool and node pods occasionally went down due to high I/O pressure on the NFS storage.
+To address this, we increased the NFS instance volume IOPS from the default 3,000 to 6,000 and throughput from 128 MiB/s to 256 MiB/s.

-Effect: Increasing the IOPS provided the necessary "horsepower" for our NFS storage to keep up with the intense I/O demands of your PostgreSQL database, thus stabilizing the entire persistence layer.
+**Effect:** Doubling the IOPS and throughput provided the necessary capacity for our NFS storage to handle the intense I/O demands of the PostgreSQL database, resulting in a stabilized persistence layer and improved overall system reliability under heavy load.

 ### Load Balancer setup